zwave-js/zwave-js-ui/README.md

   - `uptime`: Seconds from when the app process is started.
 It's the result of `process.uptime()`
   - `lastUpdate`: Timestamp of latest event received from OZW
   - `status`: Client status.
 Could be: 'driverReady', 'connected', 'scanDone', 'driverFailed', 'closed'
   - `cntStatus`: Controller status received from ozw notifications controller command.
-If inclusion/exclusion is running it wold be `Waiting`
+If inclusion/exclusion is running it would be `Waiting`

 ### Set values